Semantic-Data-for-Humanities/SDHSS-Profiles/Microprofiles/Person_SocialOrProfessionalCondition.md

 ## Description

 This profile describes the social perception of an individual—i.e. classified by a group, the whole society, or a portion of it—as having a social, professional, or political quality in the generic sense of a social type, in opposition to a specific, legally defined function.

+A more specified profile to describe religious affiliation can be activated.

 ## What can be described in this profile